LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Open Sheet**: Open a Scriptable Sheets window by name.
 Sheets with the same name are differentiated by their instance IDs.
 Cannot open a Sheet already opened.
 - **Delete Sheet**: Delete a Scriptable Sheets window by name.
 Sheets with the same name are differentiated by their instance IDs.
 Cannot delete a Sheet that is opened.
 - **Clone Sheet**: Creates and opens a copy of the selected Scriptable Sheets window by name.
 Sheets with the same name are differentiated by their instance IDs.
+- **Batch Select**: Opens a popup that lists every Sheet by name with a checkbox, along with Select All and Deselect All buttons.
+Use the Open or Delete buttons to act on the selected Sheets at once, with a confirmation before deleting.
+Sheets already opened in the editor are listed but not interactable since they cannot be opened or deleted.
 - **New Paste Pad Window**: Open a new Paste Pad window.
 - **Open Settings Window**: Open the Scriptable Sheets Settings window.
 - **Edit Column Visibility**: Opens a popup with toggles that enable or disable individual columns in the Scriptable Sheets editor window.
 Can also be opened by clicking the column limit indicator on the toolbar.
 - **Copy**: Copies the Scriptable Sheet content this is identical to the 'Copy' button.
 - **Copy Json**: Copy content as Json.

+## Project Window Context Menu
+Right-click any supported asset in Unity's Project window to find **Open in Scriptable Sheets** near the top of the menu.
+Selecting it opens the asset directly in a Scriptable Sheets window and selects its row without any manual type picking, paging, or searching required.

+The Scriptable Sheets window that the asset is opened in, is determined by the following:
+- **No existing window open**: A new Scriptable Sheets window opens.
+Existing window sessions are left untouched.
+- **A docked window is open**: The most recently focused docked window is used.
+- **Only floating windows are open**: The most recently focused floating window is used.

+Docked windows take priority over floating ones.
+This is because invoking the context menu happens from the Project window, which returns focus to the main editor window and its docked windows.
+See [Limitations](#limitations) if you'd prefer the asset to open in a specific window.

+Once the target window is chosen, Scriptable Sheets automatically selects the correct Sheet Asset type and Object type, clears any search filter that would hide the asset, pages to the asset's row, and focuses its Name cell.
+If the Name column is hidden, the first visible cell in that row is focused instead.

+**Sub Assets**: If Sub Asset Filters are enabled, the Main Asset dropdown is set to the sub-asset's parent automatically.

+**Assets outside the scan path**: If the asset cannot be found after scanning, a warning is shown pointing to `Object Management -> Scanning` where you can widen the scan path.
+See [Object Management Settings](#object-management-settings).

+**Unsupported asset types**: The menu item is greyed out for asset types that have no Scriptable Sheets mapping, such as folders.
+Unity does not support hiding context menu items per selection, so it remains visible but disabled for unsupported types.

 ## Column Context Menu
 - **Dock Column**: Docks the column so it remains visible while horizontally scrolling.
 Only the Actions and Name columns can be docked.